OpenDSA/OpenDSA/RST/source/Development/UnionFind.rst

 such that every object is in exactly one of the disjoint sets.
 There are two basic operations that we wish to support:

-1. Determine if two objects are in the same set, and
+1. Determine if two objects are in the same set (the FIND operation), and
 2. Merge two sets together.

 Because two merged sets are united, the merging operation is